CGastrell/express-tile-cache/README.md

   * Moved tile info manipulation into MemoryCache module (stringify and parse are properly handled by MemoryCache)
   * Added `ttl` option to stablish cache expiring
   * Added *MemoryCache.delete* to delete specific hash cache
-  * Added *MemoryCache.setMaxAge* to set an expiring age for cache entries
+  * Added *MemoryCache.setTtl* to set an expiring age for cache entries
   * Added route to check tile cache info
   * Added route to clear specific tile cache